ArefMahjoubfar/ShiftSet/README.md

 # ShiftSet
-a program to arrange shifts of individuals for days and groups with special limitations and features.
+a program to arrange given number of shifts of gibven number of individuals for given number of days and given number of shift sites with special limitations and features.